hannahbernal02/Project2/README.md

 # Project2
-EGR327 Project 2 (RESTAPI with SQL databases to store Vehicles) This project is a part of my Software Construction Course.
+EGR327 REST API Project with MySQL
+This project is a part of my Software Construction Course.
 Using REST API, Spring Services, and a SQL database, it is implemented with Google Cloud
 Platform services to get, add, update, and delete vehicles from the created vehicle inventory.